Bloomsbury Fashion Central - BFBC Learning with Case Studies

 • Ability to formulate reasonable and feasible recommendations for action.

 Looking for additional guidance?
-If you would like us to create further student resources to support the case study method of learning in fashion please contact Holly Shore to discuss your needs and resources we can develop to support them.
+If you would like us to create further student resources to support the case study method of learning in fashion please contact Rosie Trethewey to discuss your needs and resources we can develop to support them.